splunk/public-o11y-docs/alerts-detectors-notifications/slo/custom-metric-scenario.rst

 For more information about creating an SLO, see :ref:`create-slo`.

-For more information about Synthetics Browser test, see :ref:`browser-test`.
+For more information about the Synthetics Browser test, see :ref:`browser-test`.